 Not upsetting at all, as they were always very kind in asking if I wanted to join them in their meetings, it was a big thing with food, religious music and specially singing, but I always kept my posture of keeping my distance as I know how time consuming these things can be, and to be honest, I got enough on my plate with the things I have gone through.

 Occasionally, I found it a bit peculiar that a few members of the flock returned to the place during nighttime, considering that all our gatherings were scheduled for the daytime.
 However, I dismissed it as them simply preparing things for the next meeting, not giving it much thought.
-It wasn't until one night that I finally took notice.
+I’ wasn't until one night that I finally took notice.
 They arrived, their heads shrouded with fabric, and stayed there for at least an hour, sparking my curiosity and raising concerns.

 My house was probably fifty meters away but whenever I saw the cars coming in that house, I knew at least five or six people could be heard, not singing but like a muted praying most likely coming from a basement so maybe the house had it.